Mark 1

 ‘The beginning of the good news about Jesus the Messiah, the Son of God, as it is written in Isaiah the prophet: ‘I will send my messenger ahead of you, who will prepare your way’— ‘a voice of one calling in the wilderness, ‘Prepare the way for the Lord, make straight paths for him.’
 Mark 1:1-3

 Referring to the coming of the Messiah, the prophet Isaiah had also said, ‘The Lord, who you seek, will suddenly come to His Temple’.
-Isaiah 40:3
+Isaiah 40:3.

-One is the Messenger who prepares the way; that is, John.
-In Matthew 11:14 Jesus tells us ‘HE (John) is Elijah who was to come!’
+Notice there are two people mentioned in Malachi 3:1, one is the Messenger who prepares the way, that is, John.
+In Matthew 11:14 Jesus tells us ‘HE, John, is Elijah who was to come!’
+The other is the messenger for whom the way is prepared, who is the bearer of the New Covenant is Jesus.

 ‘And so, John the Baptist appeared in the wilderness, preaching a baptism of repentance for the forgiveness of sins.
 The whole Judean countryside and all the people of Jerusalem went out to him.
 Confessing their sins, they were baptized by him in the Jordan River.
 John wore clothing made of camel’s hair, with a leather belt around his waist, and he ate locusts and wild honey.
 And this was his message: ‘After me comes the one more powerful than I, the straps of whose sandals I am not worthy to stoop down and untie.
 I baptize you with water, but he will baptize you with the Holy Spirit.’
 Mark 1:4-8

-John came to prepare a people.
-But not for the purpose that the people imagined!
+John came to prepare a people but not for the purpose that the people imagined!
 For centuries, they had prayed for His Coming.
-They believed that when Messiah came, he would drive out the unclean Gentile Romans who were walking the holy streets of Jerusalem, and establish a Kingdom that would bring back the glorious days of Solomon.
+They believed that when Messiah came, he would drive out the unclean Gentile Romans who were walking the holy streets of Jerusalem, and establish a kingdom that would bring back the glorious days of Solomon.

 And even then, when he was in prison, he expresses a troublesome doubt when he sends two messengers to Jesus with a question, ‘are you truly the one who was to come or should we look for someone else?’
-Luke 7:20
+Luke 7:20.

 John’s message focused on two themes that will help us get ready to receive Christ.